shanapu/MyJailbreak/README.md

 ##### Commands
 ```
 - sm_jihad - Allows players to vote for a duckhunt
-- sm_setjihad - Allows the Admin(sm_map) or Warden to set jihad as next round
+- sm_setjihad - Allows the Admin or Warden to set jihad as next round
 - sm_sprint - Start sprinting!
 - sm_makeboom - Suicide with bomb.